 Good solution for 1960, but today we have Silicon.
 That I used for my repair.

-First I soldered a washer at the worn heater box giving support back for the flap shaft. (sorry no picture yet) Then I straightened out the heater box flap and filed it down the where it would get stuck in the box, until it was moving freely in any position of the shaft.
+First I soldered a washer at the worn heater box giving support back for the flap shaft. (sorry no picture yet) Then I straightened out the heater box flap and filed it down where it would get stuck in the box, until it was moving freely in any position.

 The heater flap is welded to the wrong side of the shaft, even when new it would not allow for a perfect seal.

 There is a gap thick as the shaft to fill to allow a perfect alignment of the parts.
 (The disk)

 Instead of the disk I riveted a 1/8th thick piece of baffle silicon to the heater flap.I used self plugging pop-rivets and a washer to distribute the clamping forces.